20% of new businesses don’t make it past the first year, and within five years, about half of these businesses will no longer be operating.

 - Automation: Automating the lead management process means you can spend less time manually categorizing leads and more time focusing on growing your business.

 3. Inventory management software

-A key part of e-commerce involves managing your inventory.
-You need to know what inventory you have available, what’s been purchased, and what you’ll need to replenish.
+A crucial part of e-commerce involves managing your inventory.
+You need to know what stock you have available, what’s been purchased, and what you’ll need to replenish.